American Shorthair Kittens come in 80-plus colors and designs.

 Daily brushing is important, especially during the change of seasons when her coat is thickening or thinning.
 Even this Shorthair cat can get knots in her coat if she isn’t brushed regularly.

-The American Shorthair tolerates being left alone.
+American Shorthair Kittens tolerates being left alone.
 She is an affectionate cat, but also spends time just sleeping in the sun.
 The American is an easy cat to care for and makes a wonderful, quiet companion.

 The affectionate and friendly American Shorthair is adaptable to the needs of his family, making him an excellent companion for everyone from singles to seniors.
 Although he doesn’t demand constant affection, the American Shorthair is content to spend time with you and loves being held — just be sure to support his back feet to help him feel comfortable.
 When he does want attention, he’ll give you a little “Hey, look at me!” love bite.

-American Shorthairs are good at entertaining themselves, but they also appreciate interactive play that involves “hunting” the lure at the end of a fishing-pole toy, batting at a big peacock feather or figuring out how to release treats from a puzzle toy.
+American Shorthair Kittens are good at entertaining themselves, but they also appreciate interactive play that involves “hunting” the lure at the end of a fishing-pole toy, batting at a big peacock feather or figuring out how to release treats from a puzzle toy.
 They’re smart, trainable, and willing to learn things — like using a scratching post in place of your couch.

 Since they are social cats, American Shorthairs also enjoy the company of other animals, including dogs.
 But they’re not terribly talkative; their expressions communicate their needs instead.
 Perhaps their best attribute: Patience — which no doubt contributes to their success as hunters.